Tau (mathematics): History

-The proposal to use the Greek letter τ as a circle constant representing 2π dates to Michael Hartl's 2010 publication, The Tau Manifesto, (Note: Original version, current version) although the symbol had been independently suggested earlier by Joseph Lindenburg (c.1990), John Fisher (2004) and Peter Harremoës (2010).
+The proposal to use the Greek letter τ as a circle constant representing 2π dates to Michael Hartl's 2010 publication, The Tau Manifesto, (Note: Original version, current version) although the symbol had been independently suggested earlier by Joseph Lindenburg (c.
+1990), John Fisher (2004) and Peter Harremoës (2010).

 Hartl offered two reasons for the choice of notation.
 First, τ is the number of radians in one turn, and both τ and turn begin with a /t/ sound.
 Second, τ visually resembles π, whose association with the circle constant is unavoidable.

 Earlier proposals

 There had been a number of earlier proposals for a new circle constant equal to 2π, together with varying suggestions for its name and symbol.

-In 2001, Dr. Bob Palais of the University of Utah proposed that π was "wrong" as the fundamental circle constant arguing instead that 2π was the proper value.
-His proposal used a "π with three legs" symbol to denote the constant ($\pi\!\;\!\!\!\pi = 2\pi$), and referred to angles as fractions of a "turn" ($\tfrac 1 4 \pi\!\;\!\!\!\pi = \tfrac 1 4\,\mathrm{turn}$).
+In 2001, Dr. Bob Palais of the University of Utah asserted that π is "wrong" as the fundamental circle constant arguing instead that 2π was the proper value.
+He proposed using a "π with three legs" symbol to denote the constant ($\pi\!\;\!\!\!\pi = 2\pi$), and referred to angles as fractions of a "turn" ($\tfrac 1 4 \pi\!\;\!\!\!\pi = \tfrac 1 4\,\mathrm{turn}$).
 Palais stated that the word "turn" served as both the name of the new constant and a reference to the ordinary language meaning of turn.

 In 2008, Robert P. Crease proposed defining a constant as the ratio of circumference to radius, an idea supported by John Horton Conway.
 Crease used the Greek letter psi: ψ = 2π.

 The same year, Thomas Colignatus proposed the uppercase Greek letter theta, Θ, to represent 2π due to its visual resemblance of a circle.
 For a similar reason another proposal suggested the Phoenician and Hebrew letter teth, 𐤈 or ט, (from which the letter theta was derived), due to its connection with wheels and circles in ancient cultures.